 that also applies Catch2’s stringification machinery to the

 expr and records the result.
-As with if
+As with if, the block

 similarly, but the block is entered only if the expr evaluated